SpM-lab/SpM/docs/manual/source/docs/inputfile.rst

      lambdalogend, Double, -1, The log value of minimum lambda. lambda_min is given by :math:`10^{\verb|lambdalogend|}` Nlambda, Integer, ---,  The number of lambda to be calculated. penalty, Double, 10.0, "The value of penalty coefficient.
-If negative, penalty is optimized during the iteration starting with its absolute value." tolerance, Double, 1e-6, The criteria of convergience. maxiteration, Integer,1000,	The maximum number of iterations. printlevel, Integer,2,	"0; minimum, 1; moderate, 2; verbose."
+If negative, penalty is optimized during the iteration starting with its absolute value." tolerance, Double, 1e-6, The criteria of convergence. maxiteration, Integer,1000,	The maximum number of iterations. printlevel, Integer,2,	"0; minimum, 1; moderate, 2; verbose."